arberx/great-films/README.md

 Americans Vicky (Rebecca Hall) and Cristina (Scarlett Johansson) arrive in Spain for a summer vacation at a friend's (Patricia Clarkson) Barcelona home.
 Visiting an art gallery, they meet seductive painter Juan Antonio (Javier Bardem), who invites them for a weekend of food, art and sex.
 Sparks really ignite when his fiery former lover (Penélope Cruz) arrives on the scene, making for a very crowded house.

+#### There Will Be Blood - 2007

+Ruthless silver miner, turned oil prospector, Daniel Plainview moves to oil-rich California.
+Using his adopted son HW to project a trustworthy, family-man image, Plainview cons local landowners into selling him their valuable properties for a pittance.
+However, local preacher Eli Sunday suspects Plainviews motives and intentions, starting a slow-burning feud that threatens both their lives.

 #### Michael Clayton - 2007

 A law firm brings in its "fixer" to remedy the situation after a lawyer has a breakdown while representing a chemical company that he knows is guilty in a multibillion-dollar class action suit.